DRC Frequently Asked Questions

 How can I find out which questions were used to develop a specific child health indicator? [return to top]

 Every child health indicator in the DRC Interactive Data Query has a pop-up box that displays pertinent information about the variable, including a list of the survey questions used to construct it.
 The pop-up box for a specific indicator or question can be viewed by clicking on the information icon next to questions and indicators on the browsing and results pages.
-This information can also be found in the survey codebook, which is available along with the dataset by request through the DRC Request the Dataset page.
+This information can also be found in the survey codebook, which is available for download on the NSCH Codebook page.

 What criteria are used to create the race/ethnicity categories? [return to top]

 The child race/ethnicity groups available on this website are standard categories constructed according to guidelines established by the Office of Management and Budget (OMB) and used in U.S. Department of Health and Human Services surveys.
 The NSCH asks a series of questions about the sample child’s race and Hispanic or Latino ethnicity.
 Respondents are allowed to answer affirmatively to one or more categories of race.
 There are a number of ways that the responses to these questions can be used to create different groupings of race and/or ethnicity.
+The DRC website provides two race and/or ethnicity groupings for NSCH: with and without Asian race.
 Children are assigned to one of five distinct categories according to the following criteria: